 Contributions to International Peacekeeping (CIPA).
 The United States supports multilateral peacekeeping efforts around the world through payment of its share of the U.N. assessed peacekeeping budget.
 The FY2003 enacted level for CIPA is \$669.3 million.
 The President's FY2004 request of \$550.2 million represents a 17.8% decline.
 The Administration explains that the request reflects a lower U.N. peacekeeping assessment rate, as well as plans for downsizing peacekeeping missions in Sierra Leone and East Timor.
+The House bill would meet the Administration's request of \$550.2 million.
+The Senate committee recommends \$482.6 million.

 International Commissions.
-The International Commissions account includes the U.S.-Mexico Boundary and Water Commission, the International Fisheries Commissions, the International Boundary Commission, the International Joint Commission, and the Border Environment Cooperation Commission.
+The International Commissions account includes the U.S.-Mexico Boundary and Water Commission, the International

+Fisheries Commissions, the International Boundary Commission, the International Joint Commission, and the Border Environment Cooperation Commission.
 The FY2004 funding request of \$71.7 million represents an increase of 25.5% over the \$57.1 million enacted in FY2003.
 The increase reflects wage and price increases, as well as increased operation and maintenance needs in all commissions.
 The House Appropriations Committee recommends \$57.1 million-20% below the President's request.
+The House passed the bill with committee-recommended level.
+The Senate Appropriations Committee recommends \$47.5 million.

 Related Appropriations.
 Related appropriations include those for The Asia Foundation, the National Endowment for Democracy (NED), and East-West and North-South Centers.
+The Administration FY2004 request for related appropriations totals \$60.4 million.
+The House bill (H.R.
+2799) would provide \$53.3 million.
+The Senate Appropriations Committee recommends \$62.9 million.

 The Asia Foundation.
-The Asia foundation is a private, nonprofit organization that supports efforts to strengthen democratic processes and institutions in Asia, open markets, and improve U.S.-Asian cooperation.
+The Asia Foundation is a private, nonprofit organization that supports efforts to strengthen democratic processes and institutions in Asia, open markets, and improve U.S.-Asian cooperation.
 It receives both government and private sector contributions.
 Government funds for the Foundation are appropriated, and pass through, the Department of State.
 The FY2004 request of \$9.3 million is the same as the FY2002 funding level, but an 11% reduction over the FY2003 level of \$10.4 million that Congress enacted.
 The Asia Foundation expects to increase its private sector contributions in FY2004, according to the Bush Administration.
-The House Appropriations Committee recommends \$10.4 million-slightly more than the President's request.
+The House Appropriations Committee recommended, and the full House passed, \$10.4 million-slightly more than the President's request.
+The Senate committee recommends no funding for the Asia Foundation for FY2004.

 National Endowment for Democracy (NED).
 The National Endowment for Democracy is a private, nonprofit organization established during the Reagan Administration that supports programs to strengthen democratic institutions in more than 90 countries around the world.
 NED proponents assert that many of its accomplishments are possible because it is not a U.S. government agency.
 NED's critics claim that it duplicates government democracy promotion programs and could be eliminated, or could be operated entirely through private sector funding.
 The FY2004 request is \$36 million, up from the FY2002 level of \$33.5 million, but a 14% reduction over the \$41.7 million allocated for FY2003.
-The House Appropriations Committee recommends \$42 million-\$6 million more than the President's request for FY2004.
+The House Appropriations Committee recommended \$42 million-\$6 million more than the President's request for FY2004.
+The House passed the bill with this level of funding.
+The Senate committee recommends \$36 million.